Addablestone13/Newgrounds.IO-for-Stencyl/README.md

 Haxe NG.IO backend by Geokureli

-Scoreboard Patch & Fixes by Addablestone13
+Patch & Fixes by Addablestone13